-Of course as the late, formidable Nadine Gordimer, once said in an interview on Radio 702: ‘Yes, everyone has a story, but not everyone should tell it.’
+Of course as the late, formidable Nadine Gordimer once said in an interview on Cape Talk radio: ‘Yes, everyone has a story, but not everyone should tell it.’

 Moms: Plural form because there are seven offspring. (five by blood, two by marriage)

 Mab: Queen Mab is a fairy from literature who apparently drove her chariot up people’s noses and into their brains to make them dream about what they wished for.
 Such vehicular invasion is gross; dreaming is not.

 Martha: Patron saint of servants and cooks.
 See ‘Moms’ above.